Stories let kids see the world through someone else’s eyes. Here are 10 children’s books about empathy and why it’s important.

 And while the studies cited in the article focus on adults, it’s probably safe to assume the same is true for kids.

 While any fiction book can increase empathy, books with characters that need empathy – due to somehow being different or unique – can take the lesson one step further.

-10 Children’s Books That Teach Empathy
+10 Children’s Books About Empathy

 A little girl, Kate, enters a playground and immediately notices a boy, Timmy.
 Timmy isn’t like the other kids Kate knows – his face is flatter, his glasses sit crookedly on his nose, and his leg is bent inward.
 Kate can’t take her eyes off of Timmy.
 She wants to know why this boy is so different …Thus begins a discussion between Kate and her mom about kids with disabilities and Kate’s emerging comfort playing with Timmy.
 “What’s Wrong with Timmy?” beautifully acknowledges all the thoughts, fears, and concerns kids have when they come across physically and mentally challenged people.
 Without condemning those feelings, the story explains why kids don’t need to be afraid and why it’s important to respect everyone regardless of how they look and act.